JGarza189/oncological-modeling/Supplement/patient-populations.pharmacology.md

 | **M**     | Distant metastatic disease.
 Nonregional lymph node involvement is metastatic.
 Tumors with ascites/pleural effusion with malignant cells are not metastatic unless distant from the primary tumor. |
 | **MS**    | Metastatic disease in patients under 18 months with metastases confined to skin, liver, and/or bone marrow.
 Bone marrow involvement should be <10 Percent.
 MIBG scintigraphy must be negative in bone/marrow.
 Primary tumor can be L1 or L2.

 The interpretation of neuroblastoma staging and risk classification involves both tumor stage and biological factors.
 Stage L1 is generally associated with **low-risk** disease, as it involves localized tumors confined to one body compartment.
 Stage L2, which includes regional tumors with one or more IDRFs, is considered **intermediate risk**, as it may require more aggressive treatment but still has a relatively favorable prognosis.
 Stage M, representing distant metastatic disease, is classified as **high risk** due to the advanced spread of the tumor.
-Additionally, Stage MS can present variable risk depending on factors like age and metastasis location, often requiring tailored treatment approaches (Monclair et al., 2009).
+Additionally, Stage MS can present variable risk depending on factors like age and metastasis location, often requiring tailored treatment approaches (Tolbert and Matthay, 2018).

 ### Parameters for the (Low Risk) patient population
 | **Parameter** | **Unit**          | **Description**          | **Value** | **Source**   |